jpark-lab/Spatial-omics/pages/Analysis_Frameworks_and_Tutorial.md

 - Try other tools: `Giotto`, `Seurat`, `Napari`, `BayesSpace`
 - Explore public reference atlases (e.g. HuBMAP, SAHA)

-This page can be expanded with more tutorials and methods chapters.
+This page can be expanded with more tutorials and methods chapters (Of course more to come as the course develops).
 Let us know what you'd like to see next!